danielbodnar/awesome-stars/BY-LANG.md

 - [sachinraja/trpc-bun](https://github.com/sachinraja/trpc-bun) - tRPC + Bun
 - [itsyoboieltr/dbest-stack](https://github.com/itsyoboieltr/dbest-stack) -
 - [saasfly/saasfly](https://github.com/saasfly/saasfly) - Your Next SaaS Template or Boilerplate !
 A magic trip start with `bun create saasfly` .
 The more stars, the more surprises
-- [openstatusHQ/openstatus](https://github.com/openstatusHQ/openstatus) - 🏓  The open-source synthetic platform  🏓
+- [openstatusHQ/openstatus](https://github.com/openstatusHQ/openstatus) - 🏓  The open-source synthetic monitoring platform  🏓
 - [ahoys/tiny-remote-executioner](https://github.com/ahoys/tiny-remote-executioner) - A lightweight Bun-based Shell-script remote runner.
 - [tr1ckydev/bsh](https://github.com/tr1ckydev/bsh) - Run bun shell as a standalone interactive shell.
 - [iam-rohid/code-to-img](https://github.com/iam-rohid/code-to-img) - Code to Image converter is a beautifully designed application that helps you generate beautiful and customizable images of your code snippets.
 This is built for the developer by the developer.
 If you